-- Mix a small about of soap into a glass and fill with warm water.
+- Drop a small amount of soap and warm water into a glass or container.

-- Mix the solution up until it produces suds.
+- Mix the solution until it produces bubbles.

 - Take your ID card and place it on a flat, clean surface.